MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SetupAndAdministration/walkthrough-configuring-ui-for-the-order-processor-profile.md

  You can now assess which UI elements are removed from an order processor’s user interface according to their permissions and the company license.
 And you can continuously log on as the order processor to see the result of your UI customization for the profile.

 ## Opening Microsoft Dynamics NAV in Configuration Mode
- You can open the [!INCLUDE[nav_windows](../BusinessFunctionality/IntegratingWithMicrosoftOffice/includes/nav_windows_md.md)] in configuration mode for a specific profile.
+ You can open the ADD INCLUDE<!--[!INCLUDE[nav_windows](../BusinessFunctionality/IntegratingWithMicrosoftOffice/includes/nav_windows_md.md)]--> in configuration mode for a specific profile.
 Changes that you make to the user interface in configuration mode apply to all users associated with the profile.
 For more information, see [How to: Open Microsoft Dynamics NAV in Configuration Mode](../SetupAndAdministration/how-to-open-microsoft-dynamics-nav-in-configuration-mode.md).

-#### To open the [!INCLUDE[nav_windows](../BusinessFunctionality/IntegratingWithMicrosoftOffice/includes/nav_windows_md.md)] in configuration mode
+#### To open the ADD INCLUDE<!--[!INCLUDE[nav_windows](../BusinessFunctionality/IntegratingWithMicrosoftOffice/includes/nav_windows_md.md)]--> in configuration mode

-1. Open a command prompt and change to the directory that contains the [!INCLUDE[nav_windows](../BusinessFunctionality/IntegratingWithMicrosoftOffice/includes/nav_windows_md.md)] executable.
-For example, type the following command:  cd [!INCLUDE[navnow_x86install](../SetupAndAdministration/includes/navnow_x86install_md.md)]\\RoleTailored Client
+1. Open a command prompt and change to the directory that contains the ADD INCLUDE<!--[!INCLUDE[nav_windows](../BusinessFunctionality/IntegratingWithMicrosoftOffice/includes/nav_windows_md.md)]--> executable.
+For example, type the following command:  cd ADD INCLUDE<!--[!INCLUDE[navnow_x86install](../SetupAndAdministration/includes/navnow_x86install_md.md)]-->\\RoleTailored Client

     > [!NOTE]
     >  The top\-level directory may be **Program Files \(x86\)** or **Program Files**.

-2. Open the [!INCLUDE[nav_windows](../BusinessFunctionality/IntegratingWithMicrosoftOffice/includes/nav_windows_md.md)] in configuration mode by typing the following command: **Microsoft.Dynamics.Nav.Client.exe \-configure \-profile:"order processor"**
+2. Open the ADD INCLUDE<!--[!INCLUDE[nav_windows](../BusinessFunctionality/IntegratingWithMicrosoftOffice/includes/nav_windows_md.md)]--> in configuration mode by typing the following command: **Microsoft.Dynamics.Nav.Client.exe \-configure \-profile:"order processor"**

-     The [!INCLUDE[nav_windows](../BusinessFunctionality/IntegratingWithMicrosoftOffice/includes/nav_windows_md.md)] opens in configuration mode.
+     The ADD INCLUDE<!--[!INCLUDE[nav_windows](../BusinessFunctionality/IntegratingWithMicrosoftOffice/includes/nav_windows_md.md)]--> opens in configuration mode.
 The UI customization that you now perform in the **Customize** window will apply to the user interface for all users who are assigned the Order Processor profile.
 For more information, see [How to: Open Microsoft Dynamics NAV in Configuration Mode](../SetupAndAdministration/how-to-open-microsoft-dynamics-nav-in-configuration-mode.md).

 ## Customizing the Sales Orders Ribbon for the Order Processor Profile
  The following procedure shows how to add the **Page Notes** action to the **Process** group on the ribbon on the **Sales Orders** page.
 This UI customization will be visible to order processors when they access the **Sales Orders** page from the **Sales Order \- Open** tile on the **Sales Order Processor** Role Center.